 What to Expect of Cliffs of Moher Walk & Hike

-The Cliffs of Moher soar to a staggering height of 214 meters (702 feet) at their highest point, extending along a majestic stretch of 8 kilometers (5 miles), and they are part of the Burren and Cliffs of Moher UNESCO Global Geopark which supports sustainable tourism, and they are the most famous in all of Ireland and it’s not hard to see why.
+The Cliffs of Moher soar to a staggering height of 214 meters (702 feet) at their highest point, extending along a majestic stretch of 8 kilometers (5 miles).
+They are part of the Burren and Cliffs of Moher UNESCO Global Geopark which supports sustainable tourism, and are one of the most famous landmarks in Ireland!

 Even better, you’ve got a chance of spotting marine life in the waters below including basking sharks, seals, whales, and dolphins.
 There are over 20 species of nesting seabirds found in this area too with the most popular being the puffin.